 The message to draw from the latest statistics for directors of companies is the importance of seeking professional advice at the first sign of trouble.

-In the event of wrongdoing, the court will is likely take into account any mitigating factors, a key one of which is taking professional advice and acting upon it.
+In the event of wrongdoing, the court is likely to take into account any relevant mitigating factors, a key one of which is taking professional advice and acting upon it.
 Directors should also bear in mind that where a company is insolvent or on the verge of insolvency, the directors duties switch to ensure that the company acts in the best interests of the creditors.
-The interests of the creditors rather than the shareholders is then paramount.
+The interests of the creditors rather than the shareholders are then paramount.